ReaverShadow/Mu-boo-Cub-Mug/README.md

 # Mu-boo Cub Mug
 (Working Project Title - Fun cute spin alluding to work with LattePanda Mu)

-Minimalist USB 4/Thunderbolt, WiFi 6/BT, Battery-powered carrier expansion for the LattePanda Mu compute module.
+Minimalist Battery-powered and USB4 carrier board and enclosure for the LattePanda Mu compute module.

+## Highlights
+* Two full functioning USB 4.0 ports, for eGPU, USB Docks and port expanders, Displayport/HDMI, etc.
+* Apprx 4500 to 5000 mAh built-in battery
+* Charging/powered via USB-PD
+* 1x M.2 M-key 2230 slot, for NVMe SSD (hopefully with x4 PCIe lanes)
+* 1x M.2 E-Key 2230 slot, for WLAN
+* Performance mode button

 ## Purpose
 The goal of this project is to design a highly portable, remote access/streaming x86 ~~computer~~ "server" that fits in your pocket.
 A x86 device for moderate-weight workloads when suitable ARM-based alternatives are lacking.
 Examples include but not limited to; Gaming, Emulation, Engineering applications such as CAD and CAM, Portable Software Development Environment for running some IDEs, Cybersecurity tools/distros (although Kali has some good ARM stuff), Scientific Research and Enginnering Field Data Analysis, and more....